 China’s digital landscape is in a constant state of flux.
 Everything in the country has become literally at one’s fingertips, whether it’s on a mobile device or through a click of a desktop mouse.
 Gen Z was born into this evolving landscape and is the global demographic of people born between 1995 and 2009 – the generation succeeding Millennials.
 The unique characteristic of Gen Z is they are digital natives.
 The group now accounts for 19 percent of China’s total population at 260 million.

-However, with this comfortable life comes high-maintenance lifestyles and a preference towards convenience.
+However, with this comfortable life comes high-maintenance lifestyles and a preference for convenience.
 There's also pressure on most Gen Zs to meet their family's expectations because they've been given the resources to get ahead in life.
-Most of them are competitive and are used to a stressful life that revolves around school and subsequently, work.
+Most of them are competitive and are used to a stressful life that revolves around school and subsequently, works.
 Interestingly, this mix of good and bad has influenced Gen Z’s consumer behavior and subsequently, China's overall digital landscape.

 Gen Z’s digital consumption

 Gen Z is naturally tech-savvy since they’ve grown up in a world of mobile devices and apps; they know how social media works.
 This innate tech-savviness makes information more accessible to them, beyond the confines of traditional school.
 In China, a study found that Gen Z consumers are as mature as older generations when it comes to consuming luxury and fashion items.
 They do not believe that a high price point is the sole determining factor of a luxury brand.
 Instead, to be considered a luxury item it must have high quality and good aesthetics.